Kerry Joseph: Coaching career

 In 2014, Joseph served as a training camp intern with the New Orleans Saints under head coach Sean Payton.

 In 2016, Joseph was hired as the co-offensive coordinator and wide receivers coach at McNeese State University.

 In 2017, Joseph served as a training camp intern with the Tampa Bay Buccaneers under head coach Dirk Koetter.

 In 2018, Joseph returned to McNeese State as co-offensive coordinator and quarterbacks coach.
 In November 2018, Joseph was named interim head coach, following the termination of head coach Lance Guidry after a 6–5 campaign.

 In March 2019, Joseph was hired as the passing game coordinator and running backs coach at Southeastern Louisiana University.

 In 2020, Joseph was hired by the Seattle Seahawks as an offensive assistant under head coach Pete Carroll.
 On March 3, 2021, Joseph was promoted to assistant wide receivers coach.
 In 2022, Joseph was promoted to assistant quarterbacks coach.

 On January 26, 2024, Joseph was hired by the Chicago Bears as their quarterbacks coach under head coach Matt Eberflus.
 On January 23, 2025, the Bears announced that they would not retain Joseph for the 2025 season.

+Joseph joined the University of Texas Longhorns football program for the 2025 season as Special Assistant to the Head Coach, Defense.

+In 2026, it was announced Joseph had joined Charles Huff's Memphis Tiger staff, as an assistant defensive back coach/Sr. defensive analyst.